andybeet/website/_posts/2025-11-01-automate_versioning.md

 * All files are committed to the repo
 * If changes are found a new release is created using the [usethis](https://usethis.r-lib.org/) package. specifically the `use_github_release` function.

-You will need to add secrets to your repo to allow for the email action and the GitHub release function to behave as expected.
-Once set up this workflow is a maintenance light way to always have upto date data to work with in R, not only for you, but for the R community at large!
+You will need to add [secrets](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets) to your repo to allow for the email action and the GitHub release function to behave as expected.
+Once set up this workflow is a maintenance light way to always have up-to date data to work with in R, not only for you, but for the R community at large!

 Happy coding!